Afghan Resettlement Programme: operational data

 People eligible for resettlement continue to arrive in the UK, and those temporarily accommodated in hotels continue to move into settled accommodation.

 Statistics on individuals resettled or relocated under the Afghan schemes is available in the Immigration System Statistics release.
-For a summary of the data, see the resettlement section of the ‘Safe and legal (humanitarian) routes to the UK’ chapter; for detailed data, see table Asy_D02 of the asylum and resettlement datasets.
+For a summary of the data, see the resettlement section of the How many people come to the UK via safe and legal (humanitarian) routes?’ chapter; for detailed data, see table Asy_D02 of the asylum and resettlement datasets.
 For data on those in accommodation by location, see the regional and local authority immigration groups data tables.

 The information presented in this factsheet combines the data published in the Immigration System Statistics release with further operational information recorded locally by resettlement teams.
 All data on Afghan resettlement should be considered provisional and is subject to change whilst work continues to ensure information relating to all these individuals are recorded on caseworking systems.